CptnWookie/Rocket-Elevator-Foundation/README.md

 To do so, we applied Azure's Cognitive Services on Microsoft Azure platform.

+### A new section in the Information System has been added to give access to the new features : Tools

 ### All the paths to the audio files that were used to creating speaker profiles and conversation analysis:

 * PATH TO THE AUDIOS & TEXT FILES app/assets/audio

-* PATH TO THE SPEAKERS CONTROLLER app/controllers/speech_to_text_controller.rb
+* PATH TO THE SPEAKERS RECOGNITION VIEW app/views/recognition/index.html.erb

-* PATH TO THE SPEAKERS VIEW app/views/speech_to_text/index.html.erb
+* PATH TO THE SPEAKERS RECOGNITION VIEW app/views/speech_to_text/index.html.erb

-* PATH TO THE SPEAKERS HELPER app/helpers/speech_to_text_helper.rb

 ## POSTMAN tests
 Postman "CollectionWeek13" collection:\